Beyond the Stacks

 Classes, Lectures and Online Courses

 The library has a number of resources for online learning available for PPL cardholders.
-These range from Creativebug and The Great Courses in Kanopy to language learning from Mango and Rosetta Stone as well as the Pimsleur audiobook series in hoopla and Overdrive/Libby, plus lynda.com.
+These range from Creativebug and The Great Courses in Kanopy to language learning from Mango and Rosetta Stone as well as the Pimsleur audiobook series in hoopla and Overdrive/Libby, plus lynda.com for technical and business application tutorials and lessons.
 Even more classes are available online.
-Most are these listed are free.
+Most of the options listed here are free.

 - McCarter@home from McCarter Theatre